Foundations of Differential Calculus for modules over posets: Preliminaries

-if there is a short exact sequence of $A$-modules $0\to M'\to M\to M''\to 0$. \end{Defi} The reduced Grothendieck ring $\Gr_e(A)$ inherits a ring structure from that of $\Gr(A)$, since the tensor product over the ground field $k$ is an exact functor, and the obvious projection $\Gr(A)\to \Gr_e(A)$ is a ring homomorphism.
-However, $\Gr_e(A)$ is a much less interesting object than $\Gr(A)$, since the class of any module is equal to the sum of all simple modules in a composition series.
-Thus $\Gr_e(A)$ is isomorphic to the free commutative algebra generated by the simple $A$-modules.
+if there is a short exact sequence of $A$-modules $0\to M'\to M\to M''\to 0$. \end{Defi} The reduced Grothendieck group $\Gr_e(A)$ inherits a group structure from that of $\Gr(A)$, and the obvious projection $\Gr(A)\to \Gr_e(A)$ is a group homomorphism.
+However, $\Gr_e(A)$ is a much less interesting object than $\Gr(A)$ for our purposes, since the class of any module is equal to the sum of all simple modules in a composition series.
+Thus $\Gr_e(A)$ is isomorphic to the free abelian group generated by the simple $A$-modules.
+When considering posets, which are of major interest in this paper, simple modules are those that take the value $k$ at a single object and $0$ everywhere else.

-\begin{Defi} For a small category $\C$ with object set $V$, define $\Dimk\colon \Gr(k\C)\to \Z^V$ by
+\begin{Defi} For a small category $\C$ with object set $V$, define $\Dimk_\C\colon \Gr(k\C)\to \Z^V$ by

-for any $M\in k\C\mod$ and for $[X] = [M]-[N]$ with $M,N\in k\C\mod$, let
+for any $M\in k\C\mod$ and for $ X = [M]-[N]$ with $M,N\in k\C\mod$, let